Introduction

 Don’t create an income statement with negative net income

-If you have a negative net income, create an income statement with positive net income before making your cash flow statement.
+If you have a negative net income, create an income statement with a positive net income before making your cash flow statement.
 Once you have a positive net income, your cash flow model will be relevant and reliable.

 Adjust for any large non-cash transactions